-Physicians often prescribe Vicodin, a combination of hydrocodone-an opiate-and acetaminophen, for the relief of moderate to severe pain.
+Physicians often prescribe Vicodin, a combination of hydrocodone (an opiate) and acetaminophen, for the relief of moderate to severe pain.
 It works by blocking pain receptors in the brain, but it also induces a sense of euphoria, making it extremely effective but also highly addictive.
-If you or a loved one are struggling with Vicodin abuse or addiction, our drug abuse counselors can give you the information you need to start on the road to recovery.
-Contact us today at (800) 943-0566.Vicodin Abuse question 1

 Signs and Symptoms

-People who take Vicodin tend to feel a rush of euphoria and relaxation, and any physical pain begins to decrease.
-Over time, users develop a tolerance for the drug, and they will require more and more to achieve those same results.
-Many people who abuse Vicodin consume anywhere from 20 to 30 pills each day, and sometimes they consume even more.
+People who take Vicodin tend to feel a rush of euphoria and relaxation, in addition to a noticeable decrease in pain.
+Over time, however, users develop a tolerance for the drug, and they will require more and more to achieve those same results.

 The most noticeable signs and symptoms of Vicodin abuse are: